 Walking The Ypres Salient

-On this tour we walk the Ypres battlefields of World War 1, visiting the sights of the Ypres Salient and discussing the fighting that happened here in 1917.
-Our walks take us to places such as Artillery Wood, Pilkem Ridge, Tyne Cot Cemetery and Nieuport.
-We also see cemeteries, memorials and visit museums as we walk the battlefields and learn of what happened here one hundred years ago.
+On this tour we walk the Ypres battlefields of World War 1, visiting the sites of the Ypres Salient and discussing the fighting that happened here in 1917.
+Our walks take us to places such as Artillery Wood, Pilkem Ridge, Tyne Cot Cemetery and Wartime Ypres.
+We also see cemeteries, memorials and visit museums as we walk the battlefields and learn of what happened here more than a century ago.

 - 4 nights hotel with continental breakfast